survivejs/maintenance-book/manuscript/04-Packaging.md

 -# Packaging

 In this part, you’ll learn how to package your projects for consumption through npm.
-You will also learn to manage releases and generate standalone builds.
+You will also learn to manage releases, generate standalone builds, and manage dependencies.